Doreen2002/Doreen2002/README.md

 - 👋 Hi, I’m @Doreen Mwape
-- 👀 I’m interested in programming
+- 👀 I’m passionate about problem solving
-- 🌱 I’m currently working on Frappe and Erpnext projects
+- 🌱 I’m currently working on Frappe and Erpnext projects & Flutter desktop projects
 - 💞️ I’m looking to explore Data Science with Python
 - 📫 How to reach me doreenmwapekatebe8@gmail.com